GAlexIHU/nav-client-2/README.md

       console.log("Processing succeeded!")
     } else if (processingResult.invoiceStatus === "ABORTED") {
-      // The specific error information (when present) can be found in either technicalValidationMessages or businessValidationMessages console.log("Processing has been aborted, an error might have occured!)
+      // The specific error information (when present) can be found in either technicalValidationMessages or businessValidationMessages console.log("Processing has been aborted, an error might have occured!")
     } else {
       console.log("Still processing...")
     }